AlGepe/OmniSnippets_JS/docs/generalTips/textStructure/textStylingGuide/internalLinks.rst

 Internal links
 --------------------

+For how to create links, please check out the :ref:`Links <textStructure/editCalculatorText/textEditor/links>` section.

 To improve the user’s experience and google’s ranking of our website, you are expected to include a minimum of 4-5 links to our other calculators.
 These calculators should generally be of a similar topic to your current tool, but feel free to get creative with links if you see a possible connection (e.g., a link from area of a circle to pizza).

 You can add external links to particular words or phrases within a sentence that provide a description of the tool.
 The following image serves as a guide: